Bloomberg-Beta/Manual/3 - Criteria for investing.md

 + Depth of commitment to the problem ("would do this for a decade, and keep going even if funding never appeared")

 ##### Product and market
-+ Never-heard-before insight into the market or problem
++ Never-heard-before insight into the market or problem, which could make the difference
 + A wow of a product experience (including our own personal experience with it)
 + Extreme early numbers, especially on engagement (though could be on growth)
 + Customers are evangelists, especially if paying full price